SAP/sap-btp-service-operator/README.md

   tokenurlsuffix: "/oauth/token"
 ```

-### Explicit Subaccount For ServiceInstance
+### Explicit Subaccount For a ServiceInstance Resource

-It is possible to create in the same namespace service instances in different subaccounts.
+You can deploy service instances belonging to different subaccounts within the same namespace.
+To achieve this, follow these steps:

-First you have to maintain access credentials to the different subaccounts, in secrets which are located in the Centrally Managed Namespace.
+1. Store access credentials: Securely store the access credentials for each subaccount in separate secrets within the centrally-managed namespace.
-On the `ServiceInstance` resource use the btpAccessCredentialsSecret property, to explicitly specify the name of the secret where the access credentials to the specific subaccount are stored.
+2. Specify subaccount per service: In the `ServiceInstance` resource, use the `btpAccessCredentialsSecret` property to reference the specific secret containing the relevant subaccount's credentials.
+This explicitly tells the operator which subaccount to use for provisioning the service instance.

 #### Define a new secret
 ```yaml